-Future trend of Indian Commercial Vehicle market is most detail report.
+The future trend of the Indian Commercial Vehicle market is the most detail report.
 The current Indian Commercial Vehicle market size is over 1 million units and in terms of value, it is USD 14 billion in FY 2019.
 Tata and Ashok Leyland are the current market leaders in the commercial vehicle segment.

 The commercial vehicle segment has registered an 8 percent CAGR between the years of 2012 and the year 2015.
 The commercial vehicle segment was able to register a growth rate of 8 to 12 percent between the years 2012 to 2015.

-In the LCV segment, Ashok Leyland, Mahindra, and Eicher gained better market share.
-In MCV segment, Ashok Leyland is only OEM who gained 7 percent market share due to its product portfolio and service options.
-In the HCV segment, Ashok Leyland and Mahindra increased market share by 5 and 2 percent respectively in for the year 2019.
+In the LCV segment, Ashok Leyland, Mahindra, and Eicher gained a better market share.
+In the MCV segment, Ashok Leyland is the only OEM who gained a 7 percent market share due to its product portfolio and service options.
+In the HCV segment, Ashok Leyland and Mahindra increased market share by 5 and 2 percent respectively in the year 2019.

-The Industry has started to face new challenges and hurdles with the innovation of new technology, emission norms, market sentiments between the customers, Cost pressure on the customers, expected a rise in oil prices, tight financing.
+The industry has started to face new challenges and hurdles with the innovation of new technology, emission norms, market sentiments between the customers, Cost pressure on the customers, expected the rise in oil prices, tight financing.
 Infrastructure development and border-free movements are positive changes in the industry.

 Indian Truck Industry Trend and Forecast:

 Indian Truck Industry registered 25 percent growth in FY 2019 compared to FY 2018.
-The Industry is facing new trend due to changing market dynamics.
+The industry is facing new trends due to changing market dynamics.
 The Tractor Trailer market and Heavy Duty segment also started to move in a different direction.
-Tractor Trailer segment noted 15 percent degrowth due to heavy-duty customer move to Rigid Truck segment.
-Tata, Ashok Leyland, and Eicher are the market leader in some segment.
+Tractor Trailer segment noted 15 percent degrowth due to heavy-duty customers move to the Rigid Truck segment.
+Tata, Ashok Leyland, and Eicher are the market leader in some segments.

-The mainly market can be defined among Low, Value plus, and the premium truck segment.
+The main market can be defined among Low, Value plus, and the premium truck segment.

 In this report, we will cover and analyze the details from the commercial vehicle market and the needs and requirements for customer satisfaction.